 Access Points in a Wide Area

 Locally Administered MAC Addresses

-- APs like Mi-Fi hotspots which move frequently
+- APs like mobile Wi-Fi hotspots that move frequently

 - Non-unique MAC addresses